willcforte/willcforte/README.md

 ### Hi! 👋

-I'm William Forte, a high school engineering student based in New Jersey, USA.
+I'm William Forte, a mechanical engineering student based in New Jersey, USA.

-What you can expect to see on my GitHub is a product of my current interests:
+What you can expect to see here GitHub is a product of my current interests:

-- Mechanical Engineering
-- Robotics
 - 3D Printing
+- Robotic Simulation
+- Control
 - Web Development

-I am currently conducting research in robotic design, simulation, and control.
+I am currently a robotics research intern.

-My old GitHub account is [@willpotato](https://github.com/willpotato).

-My website (work in progress) is [GTWeb](https://gtweb.vercel.app/) (private repository).
+My website (work in progress) is at [GTWeb](https://gtweb.vercel.app/).